MrStahlfelge/gdx-backends/README.md

 * GWT: Switched to WebAudio, fixes sounds for mobiles too.
 [Original PR by @barkholt](https://github.com/libgdx/libgdx/pull/4220).
 See [current PR](https://github.com/libgdx/libgdx/pull/5659) for more information.
 * GWT: Faster bootstrap process by lazy loading assets.
 See [current PR](https://github.com/libgdx/libgdx/pull/5677) for more information.
 * iOS: Make UIViewController customizable.
 See [current PR](https://github.com/libgdx/libgdx/pull/5684).
+* GWT: Fixed density problems on mobile with new config setting

 ## Things that will be done